PhD including Scholarly Creative Work

 "My PhD research centred around a new term, choreoauratics.
 Choreographic scores were listened to on headphones, bringing participants together, tuning them into one another and the sites they occupied.
 The practice led the research process; incorporating participants’ reflections, photographic documentation and choreoauratic scores.
 My supervisor’s experience was invaluable.
 Her understanding of contemporary performance practice in both a scholarly and research-based context supported me through the difficulties of bringing writing and doing together in the creative research process.
 She was involved equally as a colleague, friend, mentor, participant and supervisor.

-"For those thinking of undertaking a PhD, particularly with a creative practice component, my advice is to establish your practice and know your field before tackling a doctorate.
+"For those thinking of undertaking a PhD, particularly including scholarly creative work, my advice is to establish your practice and know your field before tackling a doctorate.
 The combination of my life and professional experience gave me the discipline and perspective required to achieve what I wanted."

 Application, regulations and guidance